lekoala/silverstripe-tabulator/README.md

 Integrating [Tabulator](http://www.tabulator.info/) into SilverStripe.
 Because GridField doesn't always cut it.
 This works in the front end and in the cms.

+This module is used in [my alternative admin module](https://github.com/lekoala/silverstripe-admini) and in a production project using fairly complex front end editable tables.
+This means that I will have probably faced most of the issues you might have in your own projects :-)

 ## Configuring detail fields

 When editing or viewing a record, the default `getCMSFields` is used.
 This might not always be ideal (fields may have gridfields or depend on some implementation).